edinburgh-napier/set09121/lectures/lecture9.md

  - `load_resource` :   loads and/or retrieves a resource.
  - `unload_resource` :   unloads a loaded resource.
  - `clear_all` :   unloads all loaded resources.
+ - `get_resource` : access a reference/pointer to a specific resource
 - That is all.
 - Depending on your approach:
  - You can have a singleton with typed loads, unloads, and storage